Techtonica/curriculum/roles-in-tech/technical-writing.md

 ### Motivation

-- Being a technical writer allows you to be a first user of the application.
-So, if you like the experience of using something brand new and playing around with it, fail with it  and improving it, you would love technical writing
+- Being a technical writer allows you to be a first user of the application.If you like the experience of using something brand new and playing around with it, failing and improving it, you would love technical writing.

 ### Objectives